Canon 50D vs Canon RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 50D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the Canon RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 50D and the Canon RP?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.